1977 Polish speedway season: Polish Pairs Speedway Championship

 The 1977 Polish Pairs Speedway Championship was the 1977 edition of the Polish Pairs Speedway Championship.
 The final was held on 18 August at Ostrów Wielkopolski.

 Team

 Team Speedway Polish Championship

 The 1977 Team Speedway Polish Championship was the 1977 edition of the Team Polish Championship.

 Stal Gorzów Wielkopolski won the gold medal for the third successive year.
-The team included Edward Jancarz, Bogusław Nowak and Jerzy Rembas.
+The team included Edward Jancarz, Bogusław Nowak, Ryszard Fabiszewski, Jerzy Rembas and Bolesław Proch.